smdevesa/TPE-PI/README.md

 - latitude = latitude of the ubication of the station (double)
 - longitude = longitude of the ubication of the station (double)

+#### - Observations:

+If you want to use both programs you can compile them together with Makefile with:
+`make all`

-## Files
+## Files and directories

+### /TPE-PI/

+#### - Makefile

+This file is used to generate executables for NYC and MON programs.

+### /TPE-PI/adt/

 #### - stationsADT.h

-This ADT shows the functions used to create a stations of bicycles and add the rides from one station to another one.
+This ADT contract shows the functions used to create a stations of bicycles and add the rides from one station to another one.
 Also, it shows the struct and functions used for each of the queries created.

 #### - stationsADT.c

-Shows the struct used for storing all the data recieved and how all the functions from stationsADT.h work.
+Source code with structure of stationsADT, auxiliar and main functions.

+### /TPE-PI/lib/

 #### - frontLib.h

-This ADT shows frontend functions for bikeSharingMON.c and bikeSharingNYC.c.
+This header shows frontend functions for bikeSharingMON.c and bikeSharingNYC.c.
-Also it includes all the #define for each one of the fields of the output files.
+Also it includes all the constants for each one of the fields of the output files.

 #### - frontLib.c

-Shows how all the functions from frontLib.h work
+Source code of frontLib functions.

+#### - htmlTable.h

+This header shows backend functions that create the .html output files for queries.

+#### - htmlTable.c

+Source code for htmlTable library.

+### /TPE-PI/mon/

 #### - bikeSharingMON.c

 This code creates the .csv and .html files for each query for the city of Montreal, Canada.

+### /TPE-PI/nyc/

 #### - bikeSharingNYC.c

 This code creates the .csv and .html files for each query for the city of New York, United States.

-#### - Makefile

-This file explains how to generate each executable file and how to execute it.

 ##